-The Company's policy for the appointment of officers is to ensure that the following requirements are met: (1) that they meet the requirements for officers stipulated in the Companies Act and other laws and regulations; (2) that they have the character and insights required of an officer and the ability to carry out their duties; and (3) other criteria established by resolution of the Board of Directors.
+The Company's policy for the appointment of officers is to ensure that the following requirements are met:

+(1) that they meet the requirements for officers stipulated in the Companies Act and other laws and regulations;

+(2) that they have the character and insights required of an officer and the ability to carry out their duties; and

+(3) other criteria established by resolution of the Board of Directors.

 In addition, the Nomination Committee deliberates on matters regarding the appointment of the Representative Director, the President and CEO, and the Chairman of the Board of Directors, and submits proposals to the Board of Directors.
 The Nomination Committee consists of three (3) or more Directors (the majority of the committee members are Outside Directors, including one (1) or more Representative Directors) appointed by resolution of the Board of Directors, and its chairman is appointed by mutual election from among the Outside Directors as committee members.
-Candidates for officers proposed to the General Meeting of Shareholders for the purpose of the appointment of officers are decided by resolution of the Board of Directors and Audit & Supervisory Board Members at the request of the Board of Directors, the President and CEO, or other Directors.
+Candidates for officers proposed to the General Meeting of Shareholders for the purpose of the appointment of officers are decided by resolution of the Board of

+Directors.
+Further, the Nomination Committee deliberates on and reports the appointment or removal of Directors and Audit & Supervisory Board Members at the request of the Board of Directors, the President and CEO, or other Directors.